jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _In theory, theory and practice are the same.
 In practice, they are not._ ― Attributed to many

-_Good judgement comes from experience, and experience comes from bad judgement_ ― Attributed to many
+_Good judgement comes from experience, and experience comes from bad judgement._ ― Attributed to many

 _In software development, “perfect” is a verb, not an adjective.
 There is no perfect process.
 There is no perfect design.
 There are no perfect stories.
 You can, however, perfect your process, your design, and your stories._ ― Kent Beck